canton7/StateMechanic/README.md

 Or right-click your project -> Manage NuGet Packages... -> Online -> search for StateMechanic in the top right.

 Symbols are available.
-In Visual Studio, go to Debug -> Options and Settings -> General, and make the following changes:
+If you want to step into the StateMechanic code itself, go to Debug -> Options and Settings -> General, and make the following changes ([more details](https://github.com/GitTools/GitLink)).

 1. Turn **off** "Enable Just My Code"
 2. Turn **off** "Enable .NET Framework source stepping".
 Yes, it is misleading, but if you don't, then Visual Studio will ignore your custom server order and only use its own servers.